golang-leipzig/golang-leipzig.github.io/content/posts/meetup-5-invitation.md

 Hello, 世界!
 For [meetup #5](https://www.meetup.com/Leipzig-Golang-and-Cloud/events/262224151) we will have two lightning talks:

-1. Beautiful (and strange) IO
+* Beautiful (and strange) IO

 A short overview of the io package and its interfaces and possible strategies for custom implementations.
+Plus some a few examples of implementations you might not have seen before.

-2. Controlling a headless browser with Go.
+* Controlling a headless browser with Go.

 A quick look at web automation with Go and Chrome.